Risk Less When Betting – How to Do It

 |Team||Bookie One||Bookie Two|

 Arbitrage betting, however, involves placing both a back bet and a lay bet.
-The odds for your back bet must be higher than those of the lay bet – if it’s not, you won’t make a profit.
+The odds for your back bet must be higher than those of the lay bet – if it’s not, you won’t succeed.
 You’re also not limited to the outcome of an event.
 In fact, you can bet on just about any outcome or event, but you’ll be betting both for it (back bet) and against it (lay bet).

 Here’s an example to show how arb betting would work: